opencv/opencv/modules/gpu/doc/matrix_reductions.rst

     :param mtx: Source 2D matrix.

-    :param vec: Destination vector.
-Its size and type is defined by  ``dim``  and  ``dtype``  parameters.
+    :param vec: Destination row vector.
+Its type is defined by ``dtype`` parameter.

     :param dim: Dimension index along which the matrix is reduced.
-0 means that the matrix is reduced to a single row.
-1 means that the matrix is reduced to a single column.
+0 means that the matrix is reduced to a single row(of length equal to number of matrix columns).
+1 means that the matrix is reduced to a single column(of length equal to the number of matrix rows).
+In either case, the output is always stored as a row vector of appropriate length.

     :param reduceOp: Reduction operation that could be one of the following: